Finite-resolution measurement induces topological curvature defects in spacetime

-This corresponds to a negative energy density $\rho = -1/(4G)$ per unit length, but positive tension along the axis.
-The geometry around the defect exhibits an excess angle ($\delta < 0$) rather than the deficit angle of a standard cosmic string.
+with negative energy density $\rho_c = -1/(4G)$ per unit length, and positive tension along the axis.
+The geometry around the defect exhibits an excess angle ($\delta_c < 0$) unlike than the deficit angle of a standard cosmic string.

 By contrast, regularizing spherical coordinates $(t,r,\theta,\phi)$ in $(3+1)$ dimensions \cite{cogahasha22} provides the regularised metrics in the form: